The Low Carbon Concrete Routemap, published April 2022, discusses the latest technologies and techniques to decarbonise concrete.

 Some suppliers may seek to meet the demand for low carbon concrete solely through the use of GGBS, but this will rapidly become unsustainable given the overall supply limitations.

 A September 2023 report from the Institution of Structural Engineers reviewed GGBS' global availability, and found that "any local increase in the amount of clinker substituted with GGBS is unlikely to decrease global emissions".

 Encouraging competition for the benefit of the industry

 Companies that can offer alternative blends, additions or technologies will be in a more competitive position in the coming years.

 Furthermore, while there’s a danger of unintended consequences associated with a simple carbon rating for concrete, one could argue there’s a far greater risk associated with not seeking to limit carbon in concrete at all.

 The LCC benchmark provides a catalyst to start discussion between clients, designers and suppliers and will hopefully help accelerate a shift in carbon intensity.

 The benchmark was updated in September 2023.

 Not the end, but the end of the beginning

-One would think that after two years of dialogue, the discussion on decarbonising concrete might have been exhausted, but we’ve only just started.
+One would think that after almost three years of dialogue, the discussion on decarbonising concrete might have been exhausted, but we’ve only just started.